Is AI Taking Your Job? A 5-Step Income Protection Plan

 When a senior programmer uses AI to write boilerplate code, they're 2x faster at the routine parts.
 But their judgment—which AI can't replicate—becomes even more valuable.

-The wage data confirms this:
+The wage data confirms the value of AI skills:

 Who Actually Benefits From AI (Spoiler: Not Struggling Entry-Level Workers)